learn-co-curriculum/phase-0-pac-2-intro/README.md

 * Define a statement versus an expression
 * Identify the `nil` value and its purpose
 * Identify three core categories of code statements
-* Provide example of sequence statement
+* Provide an example of sequence statement
-* Provide example of selection statement
+* Provide an example of selection statement
-* Provide example of repetition statement
+* Provide an example of repetition statement

 ## Introduction

 Welcome to Programming as Conversation, Part 2!
-In this module we'll be enriching the kinds of conversations we have with Ruby.
+In this module, we'll be enriching the kinds of conversations we have with Ruby.
 In Part 1 we learned to recognize _expressions_ and saw that the data and the operations are _evaluated_ to produce a result or "return value."
 We also learned three